rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 # Disabling Istio

-To remove Istio components from a cluster, namepace, or workload, refer to the section on [disabling Istio.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/disabling-istio)
+To remove Istio components from a cluster, namespace, or workload, refer to the section on [disabling Istio.]({{<baseurl>}}/rancher/v2.x/en/cluster-admin/tools/istio/disabling-istio)

 # Accessing Visualizations